The Accelerated BSN (ABSN) program is designed specifically for individuals that have

 ABSN applicants must meet the following admission requirements:

-Note: Three of the five science prerequisites must be complete by the time of application and all must be complete by program matriculation.
+Note: Three of the five science prerequisites must be complete by the application deadline and all must be complete by program matriculation.
 Nurisng prerequisites may be taken online through WCU the summer prior to the start of the program.

 To see what courses will transfer into the University to meet the prerequisite requirements you will need to complete the WCU Transfer Application.
 The application will require all official transcripts and official test scores (AP, CLEP, DANTES, etc.) to be sent to the Undergraduate Admissions Office for processing.
 You may also uilize the Credits Earned Elsewhere page to see how courses taken outside of Western Carolina University will transfer into WCU.